 NZ Police have provided advice for survivors of rape and sexual abuse, as well as resources on what you need to know about sexual assault.

-For some people, making a complaint can channel anger, or sense of loss, into something potentially positive.
+For some people, making a complaint can channel anger or a sense of loss into something potentially positive.

 Talking to the Police